Pavel Gubarev: Separatist political career

 On 1 March 2014, pro-Russian citizens at a meeting in Lenin Square in the center of Donetsk elected Gubarev as governor of the region.
-On 3 March 2014, Gubarev led pro-Russian protesters who blockaded and occupied the Donetsk Regional State Administration building.
-During a press-conference with journalists on 6 March 2014, Gubarev stated that his main goal as the self-proclaimed governor was to declare a referendum on the territorial status of Donetsk Oblast, non-recognition of the new Ukrainian government, and non-recognition of Donetsk governor Serhiy Taruta.
+On 3 March 2014, Gubarev led pro-Russian protesters who blockaded and occupied the Donetsk Regional State Administration Building.
+In his memoirs, Gubarev wrote that on the evening of 5 March, he received a phone call from Sergey Glazyev, an advisor to President Vladimir Putin, who expressed approval and moral support.
+He also wrote that he began thinking of seizing power after this phone call.
+During a press conference with journalists on 6 March 2014, Gubarev stated that his main goal as the self-proclaimed governor was to declare a referendum on the territorial status of Donetsk Oblast, non-recognition of the new Ukrainian government, and non-recognition of Donetsk governor Serhiy Taruta.

-On 6 March 2014, the Security Service of Ukraine arrested Gubarev.
+On 6 March 2014, the SBU's Alpha Group arrested Gubarev.
 Following his arrest, Gubarev was reportedly taken to Kyiv for detention.
 He was later charged with wanting to damage "the territorial integrity and independence of the state".
 On 16 March, a crowd of pro-Russian protesters stormed government buildings in Donetsk demanding Gubarev's release.

+In mid-March, members of his organisation traveled to Crimea and met there with former FSB officer Igor Girkin to secure weapons.
+They received limited financial support.
+His wife Ekaterina remained in contact with Girkin and informed the future "people's mayor" of Sloviansk, Vyacheslav Ponomarev, one day before the arrival of Girkin's unit, telling him that "a group was coming for assistance".
+Ponomarev met Girkin's unit near the border and led them to Sloviansk.
+Girkin later stated that he had settled on Sloviansk after asking Gubarev's people to name a town willing to take up arms and support him.

+On 29 March 2014, far-right philosopher Aleksandr Dugin stated that his Eurasian Movement is "in permanent contact with our country’s leadership" and that "the Russian state and Russian society are absolutely determined to fight for Ukraine's Southeast".
+Ekaterina was appointed as chairwoman of the DPR's Committee on Foreign Political Relations on 10 April.

 On 7 May 2014, Gubarev and two other pro-Russian activists were freed in exchange for SBU officers, detained earlier by the Donbas People's Militia.
-Gubarev appeared in then separatist-held Slavyansk to give a defiant speech on Victory Day, calling for all 'Ukrainian Nazis to be eliminated'.
+Gubarev appeared in then separatist-held Sloviansk to give a defiant speech on Victory Day, calling for all "Ukrainian Nazis to be eliminated".